djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 4. **Tool calling**: TAU-Bench tests a model's ability to use tools to resolve user problems in customer service settings, including retail and airline.

 To prevent overfitting, evals that encapsulate robustness or adaptability, like GSMPlus which perturbs problems from GSM8k, are also included.
 Another way is using **interval evals** or **vibe evaluations/arenas**, such as manually probing the model's behavior.
 Other tips include using small subsets to accelerate evals (especially if there's correlation with a larger eval), fixing the LLM-as-judge model (if the eval requires it), treat anything used during ablations as validation, use `avg@k` accuracy, and try not to (don't) benchmax!

+## mid-training and reasoning

+**Mid-training** is the intermediary step between pre-training and post-training where the base model is trained further on a large amount of domain-specific tokens, especially shaping the model to being focusing on common core skills like coding or reasoning.
+Often-times, the decision to mid-train is only made *after* initial SFT experiments are run between they may reveal performance gaps that indicate the need to mid-train on certain domains.
+But if the goal is to elicit shallow cpabilities like style or conversation, the compute is better spent in post-training.

+While the data usually comes from web data, it also makes sense to use distilled reasoning tokens from a better model, as `Phi-4-Mini-Reasoning` did from `DeepSeek-R1`.
+Upon the base model, distilled mid-training increased benchmark scores like AIM24 by 3x, MATH-500 by 11 points, and GPQA-D by almost 6 points.
+SmolLM3 also does distilled mid-training.
+They considered datasets including reasoning tokens from DeepSeek-R1 (4M samples) and QwQ-32B (1.2M samples) but decide to delay using the [Mixture of Thoughts](https://huggingface.co/datasets/open-r1/Mixture-of-Thoughts) dataset until the final SFT mix.
+They found that it almost always makes sense to perform some amoutn of mid-training if the base model hasn't already seen lots of reasoning data during pre-training, because they noticed that `/no_think` reasoning mode also had improvements on reasoning benchmarks.

 ## sft